jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   * Understand the contributions of Ken Thompson and Dennis Ritchie to Unix
   * Understand the contributions of Richard Stallman to Unix, Linux, GNU, and FLOSS
   * Understand the contributions of Linus Torvalds to the creation of Linux
+  * Understand and explain how the AT&T and BSD lawsuit enabled the proliferation of Linux
   * Understand the nature of modern commercial distributions of Linux and Unix operating systems
   * Understand the principles and key differences of *"free/libre software"* and *"opensource software"*